Timothy C. Hain, MD, Chicago IL. • Page last modified: March 5, 2021

 Bell's palsy is an acquired weakness of one side of the face, due to an injury to the facial nerve.
-The symptoms on the affected side typically include inability to close the eye, to smile, wrinkle the forehead and whistle.
+Bell's palsy affects 1/60 persons at some time of their life (Sullivan et al, 2016) The symptoms on the affected side typically include inability to close the eye, to smile, wrinkle the forehead and whistle.
 Speech may be mildly slurred.
 Tearing occurs because the eye does not close completely.
 Taste sensation may be diminished on the front half of the tongue.
 Sounds may appear louder on the affected side (hyperacusis) -- this may be caused by paralysis of the stapedius muscle but also occurs independantly.
 Papillitis may be seen of the fungiform papillae of the affected side.
 Bell's palsy usually develops over hours to days.
 The peak involvement usually happens within several days.
 Mild pain behind the ear is common at onset, as is a subjective sensation of "numbness" of the affected side.
 Usually it is first noticed when a persons observes it in a mirror, or on eating because food tends to collect between the cheek and gums.

 How common is Bell's palsy ?